nhanb/pytaku/README.md

 We use `build.py` as a less annoying Makefile.

-### Dumb proxy
+### Optional proxy

-Eventually mangasee started using a somewhat aggressive cloudflare protection so cloudscraper alone is not enough (looks like our IP got blacklisted or throttled all the time), so now I have to send requests through a crappy [GAE-based proxy](https://git.sr.ht/~nhanb/gae-proxy).
-You'll need to spin up your own proxy instance (Google App Engine free tier is enough for personal use), then fill out `OUTGOING_PROXY_NETLOC` and `OUTGOING_PROXY_KEY` accordingly.
+Weebcentral's previous incarnation, mangasee, used to deploy a somewhat aggressive cloudflare protection level that cloudscraper alone couldn't bypass.
+So I had to send requests through a crappy [GAE-based proxy](https://github.com/nhanb/gae-proxy).
+Apparently it isn't necessary anymore.

+FWIW, in order to use it, you'll need to deploy your own gae-proxy on Google App Engine, then fill out `OUTGOING_PROXY_NETLOC` and `OUTGOING_PROXY_KEY` accordingly.

 Yes it's not a standards-compliant http(s) proxy so you can't just use yours.
 I